-Welcome to the first issue of our Equine Welfare Bulletin.
-It’s an important milestone for the Victoria Racing Club (VRC) as we deliver on our promise to keep you well-informed of everything the club is doing both at Flemington and more broadly to care for thoroughbreds.
+Welcome to our Equine Welfare Bulletin.
+It’s an important platform for the Victoria Racing Club (VRC) as we deliver on our promise to keep you well-informed of everything the club is doing both at Flemington and more broadly to care for thoroughbreds.

 With this bulletin, we will regularly share the collective efforts, investments and actions of the racing industry and beyond.
 We will seek out and publish the stories of those leading the charge, those that are working behind the scenes in the science and research fields, and those that are going about their day-to-day roles with the highest level of care, delivering extraordinary outcomes in the interest of horse wellbeing.